bfoz/zenith_ch750sd_brackets/README.md

 - [1/4" ID Snap Bushings](https://www.amazon.com/dp/B00OP6070I) for 1/4" OD pitot and AoA hoses
 - [1/2" ID AN931 Elastic Grommet](https://www.aircraftspruce.com/catalog/appages/an931.php) for the fuel return hose
 - [1/4" ID AN931 Elastic Grommet](https://www.aircraftspruce.com/catalog/appages/an931.php) for the wingtip and landing light wires

-### Fabrication

-The various online cut shops have different ordering processes so you'll need to consult their documentation.

-If you're familiar with FreeCAD's Sheet Metal Workbench you can try using the "Unfold" feature to generate the flattened drawing files to send to the shop.
-However, exporting to a STEP file seems to produce more consistent results.

-NOTE: As of June 2025, the unfolded files don't work well with [Send Cut Send](https://sendcutsend.com); use the STEP files instead.

 ### Installation